 IMS Journals on arXiv

-The IMS encourages all members to post their articles in a preprint format on arXiv.
+The IMS encourages all members to post their articles on arXiv.
 Please be sure to check your copyright transfer agreements before posting, if your proposed publisher is not the IMS.
 For instructions on how to set up your account and post articles visit http://arxiv.org/help/.
-If you run into trouble posting your article, the IMS provides a service to assist you.
-To access this service go here (Note that the IMS posts all accepted IMS journal articles on arXiv at publication.)

 What is arXiv?

 Started in August 1991 at the Los Alamos National Laboratory, the arXiv site is a fully automated electronic archive and distribution server for research articles, now owned and operated by Cornell University, and partially funded by NSF.

 The following general information is from http://arxiv.org/help/general.
 Users can also register to automatically receive a listing of newly submitted papers in areas of interest to them, when papers are received in those areas.
 These listings are sent by email.
 Facilities to view recent submissions and to search old submissions are also provided via the world wide web interface.
 Authors can update their submissions if they choose, though previous versions remain available.
 See for instance http://arxiv.org/abs/math.GT/0306188 for how the final version of a paper published in Geometry and Topology appears, together with its preprint version, and a link to the main journal site.
 In this instance the arXiv final version is typographically almost identical to a version on the main journal site, and copyrighted by the publisher.

 How will placing papers on ArXiv affect people's research?

 It should disseminate their work more widely, give their work greater impact, and make it more easily searched and retrieved, e.g. by combining a Google search key with "site:arxiv.org", which does a full-text search of all arXiv documents.